radrich/richarmstrong.net/pages/privacy.md

 ## Third-party software and platforms we use
 The information we collect and have access to is stored by the following third-party software and platforms:

-- **Mailchimp.** We use Mailchimp to send emails to subscribers.
-View Mailchimp’s [privacy policy.](https://mailchimp.com/legal/privacy/)
+- **Buttondown.** We use Buttondown to send emails to subscribers.
+View Buttondown’s [privacy policy.](https://buttondown.email/privacy)
 - **Teachable.** We use Teachable to run [TapTapKaboom School.](school.taptapkaboom.com.)
 View Teachable’s [privacy policy.](https://teachable.com/privacy-policy)
 - **Gumroad.** We use Gumroad to sell products.
 View Gumroad’s [privacy policy.](https://gumroad.com/privacy)